Fir Clump Stone Circle: Context

 While the transition from the Early Neolithic to the Late Neolithic in the fourth and third millennia BCE saw much economic and technological continuity, there was a considerable change in the style of monuments erected, particularly in what is now southern and eastern England.
 By 3000 BCE, the long barrows, causewayed enclosures, and cursuses that had predominated in the Early Neolithic were no longer built, and had been replaced by circular monuments of various kinds.
 These include earthen henges, timber circles, and stone circles.
 Stone circles exist in most areas of Britain where stone is available, with the exception of the island's south-eastern corner.
 They are most densely concentrated in south-western Britain and on the north-eastern horn of Scotland, near Aberdeen.
-The tradition of their construction may have lasted 2,400 years, from 3300 to 900 BCE, the major phase of building taking place between 3000 and 1300 BCE.
+The tradition of their construction may have lasted 2,400 years, from 3300 to 900 BCE, with the major phase of the building taking place between 3000 and 1300 BCE.

 These stone circles typically show very little evidence of human visitation during the period immediately following their creation.
 The historian Ronald Hutton noted that this suggests that they were not sites used for rituals that left archaeologically visible evidence, but may have been deliberately left as "silent and empty monuments".
 The archaeologist Mike Parker Pearson argues that in Neolithic Britain, stone was associated with the dead, and wood with the living.
 Other archaeologists have proposed that the stone might not represent ancestors, but rather other supernatural entities, such as deities.

 Stone circles were erected in the area of modern Wiltshire, the best known of which are Avebury and Stonehenge.
 All of the other examples are ruined, and in some cases have been destroyed.
 As noted by the archaeologist Aubrey Burl, these destroyed examples have left behind "only frustrating descriptions and vague positions".
 Most of the known Wiltshire circles were erected on low-lying positions in the landscape.

 In the area south of Swindon, as many as seven possible stone circles are reported as having existed: Fir Clump Stone Circle, Swindon Old Church Stone Circle, Broome Stone Circle, Day House Lane Stone Circle, Coate Reservoir Stone Circle, Hodson Stone Circle, and Winterbourne Bassett Stone Circle.
 Often, these circles were only a few miles distant from one another; for instance, Fir Clump was a mile south of the Broome.
 All of these northern Wiltshire circles have been destroyed, although the vestiges of one survive: the stones at the Day House Lane Stone Circle at Coate (near Swindon) remain, albeit in a fallen state.